If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 The Japan Rail Pass

-You can choose between 7, 14 and 21-day pass, giving you access to all Japan Railways Group (JR) trains, buses and ferry services available throughout Japan.
-Read more.
+With the JR Pass, you can choose between 7, 14 and 21-day pass, giving you access to all Japan Railways Group (JR) trains, buses and ferry services available throughout Japan.

 Standard train tickets